gauravfs-14/nri-future-risk/README.md

 ## Hosting

-To keep this tool from being down again, we recommend forking this repository and hosting it with GitHub Pages.
+To reduce the risk of this tool being taken down again, we recommend forking this repository and hosting it with GitHub Pages.
 It currently has all the code needed to deploy to GitHub Pages, you'll just need to enable GitHub Pages in your fork's repository settings.

 More deployment guides to come as needed.